-Nonresident Tuition Waiver under AB540 As a nonresident, you may be eligible to pay the \$46 per unit California resident enrollthe \$46 per unit California resident enrollment fee.
-What is AB540?
-AB540 is a state law that
+Nonresident Tuition Waiver under AB540 and AB2000

+As a nonresident, you may be eligible to pay the \$46 per unit California resident enrollment fee.

-What is AB540?
-AB540 is a state law that exempts certain students who are not residents of California from paying non-resident tuition at the California Community Colleges, California State Universities and Universities of California.
+What are AB540 and AB2000 ?
+They are state laws that exempt certain students who are not residents of California from paying non-resident tuition at the California Community Colleges, California State Universities and Universities of California.